-Snake appearance alone is enough for some homeowners to request immediate removal.
-For the less ophidiophobic residents, the threat of being bitten or pets/loved ones being bitten, potentially with fatal results, is cause for concern.
-All snakes can disrupt homeowners' routines and/or cause damage, however, including curling up in warm spots on patios or porches, to regulate their body heat and Hiding beneath overgrown shrubbery
+For some, the presence of snakes alone is enough for a call to a wildlife removal team.
+For the less panic-stricken residents, the threat of being bitten or pets/loved ones being bitten, potentially with fatal results, is certainly cause for concern.
+All snakes can disrupt homeowners' routines and/or cause damage, including curling up in warm spots on patios or porches to regulate their body heat.

 Is Seeing Snakes Really a Cause for Concern?

-As mentioned earlier, snakes are not inherently dangerous, but you still don't want them on your property.
-We can help remove snakes and deter them from returning.
-Call (855) WILDLIFE to speak with a trained professional from Wildlife X Team® today!
+As mentioned earlier, many snakes are not inherently deadly, but you still don't want to interact with them or have them on your property.
+Your local Wildlife X Team® technician can help remove snakes and deter them from returning.
+Call (817) 431-3007 to speak with a trained professional from Wildlife X Team® today!